GCrean/cod/README.txt

 Cod is a small cross-platform backend for interactive graphical applications.
 It also includes support for rendering PNG images and bitmap fonts.
-It is currently in an alpha state and only supports X11; support for Cocoa and Win32 are planned.
+It is currently in an alpha state and supports X11 and windows.
+Support for Cocoa is planned.